adilsiddiqui70786/Sidebar-Menu/README.md

 ## Contributing

 I welcome any contributions, suggestions, or feedback that can help improve this project.
-If you find any issues or have ideas to enhance the landing page, please feel free to submit a pull request or open an issue.
+If you find any issues or have ideas to enhance the SideBar Menu , please feel free to submit a pull request or open an issue.

 <br>